Eliyaan/tinyvvm/README.md

 ## Installation

 Clone the project with git.
-Then compile it by running `v .` in the project's directory (or `v -prod .` to create an optimized executable).
+Then compile it by running `v .` in the project's directory (or `v -prod -autofree .` to create an optimized executable).
 Go to a tty (by disabling your autostarting window manager) and then run: `startx ~/...path to the project's directory.../tinyvvm`.

 ## Keybinds